sjteresi/Blueberry_Network_Rewiring/README.md

 - `process_fpkm.py`: Generates an expression table in FPKM from a count matrix of blueberry genes.
 	- Inputs: Genes input file, count matrix, output directory path
 	- Outputs: Saves a table of FPKM values to the output directory.
-- `fpkm.py`: Helper file, calculates the FPKM (fragments per kilobase trascript per million reads).
+- `fpkm.py`: Helper file of `process_fpkm`, calculates the FPKM (fragments per kilobase trascript per million reads).
 - `process_tpm.py`: Generates an expression table in TPM from a count matrix of blueberry genes.
 	- Inputs: Gene input files, count matrix, output directory path (same arguments as `process_fpkm.py`)
 	- Outputs: Saves a table of TPM values to the output directory.
-- `tpm.py`: Helper file, calculates the TPM matrix.
+- `tpm.py`: Helper file of `process_tpm`, calculates the TPM matrix.
-- `gene_lengths.py`: Reads a gene file and sums the length of the gene.
-Helper file of `process_fpkm.py` and `process_tpm.py`.
-Sums by exon length.
+- `gene_lengths.py`: Reads gene annotation file and sums the exon lengths to find the length of the gene.
+Helper file of both `process_fpkm.py` and `process_tpm.py`.
 - `count_matrix.py`: Reads in and cleans the count data.
 Helper file of `process_fpkm.py` and `process_tpm.py`.

 ## WGCNA: